 Or Pavlos, an owner of a tiny reggae bar who introduced us to Greek raki (traditional alcoholic drink made of grapes)… Amazing lad.

 We’ve slept on the beach, and it’s perfectly safe, no one will bother you.
 Caves are not anymore open for sleeping or chilling, as the cliff is now fenced, and they charge 3 euro (ridiculous) for entering the spot.
 If you’ve had a couple of drinks, I’m definitely not recommending climbing up there. lol

 ONLY IF… BUT…

-My head injury healed, maybe because of the saltiness of the, as I said before, crystal clear waters of the Libyan sea, or maybe even the peacefulness of this charming place that filled my expectations.
+My head injury healed, maybe because of the saltiness of the crystal clear waters of the Libyan sea, or maybe even the peacefulness of this charming place that filled my expectations.

 Clearly I’m not a fan of commercialized travel destinations, and it’d be so much better when Matala would be what it was a couple of decades ago, but I still think you should visit this small fishing village on the south coast of the Greek Island of Crete.

 I mean, it’s a hippie place.
 And what’s not to love when the destination is all about peace, love and mutual genuine understanding. 😉